Update (March 2018):

 You pay for ongoing portfolio monitoring for managed funds only

-Regular Advice and Support: should be….regular
+Regular Advice and Support: should be….regular and specific to you

 Many financial planners will list on their FDS’s “Ongoing access to an adviser”.